nathanieldchu/ubuild_CCF/join.md

       goals.
 To you, nothing is more satisfying than coming out the other side, saying “Wow, we survived!
 I can’t believe it!
 What’s next?”
     headline: ''
+- template: 2-column-text
+  block: two-column-1
+  col_1:
+    headline: Are you a little weird?
+    content: ''
+  col_2:
+    content: 'Normal people don’t like type II fun, and if you are a distinctly normal person, you probably aren’t going to like it here.
+We push boundaries: political, social, scientific, culinary, etc. Our moral compasses can create odd, occasionally fanatic behavior.
+We might have a draw full of used plastic bags.
+We might bike to work even though it’s 90F or raining.
+We’ve considered taking a train for an outrageously inconvenient distance.
+We relish breaking traditions or social norms in order to do the right thing or to do something well.<br><br>Our weirdness also comes across as a bit campy, less Rocky Horror Picture Show, more summer, band, or jewish.
+We aren’t afraid to look like idiots, since we usually act like idiots cause life is more fun that way.
+We are willing to ask awkward questions, share too much information, and build relationships quickly.
+We would rather play tag in the mud than wear suits in a conference room.
+We believe that a group of people with a goal and a safe space can change everyone’s life and the world and can say that without rolling our eyes (that much).'
+    headline: ''
+- template: 2-column-text
+  block: two-column-1
+  col_1:
+    headline: Do you scorn money and power?
+    content: ''
+  col_2:
+    content: If you want money, work in finance.
+If you want power, management consulting is a no-brainer.
+If you want to join a Silicon Valley startup with glossy offices, trendy swag, and fancy cars parked outside, there are many great options.<br><br>If you are here, be here because of the mission.
+Be here to work with other nerds excited about the same problems as you.
+Be here because you feel confident that everyone bottom to top wants to use dollars and power to fulfill the mission, not the pockets of nameless rich people.
+We want to value people not because of their fancy degrees, but because of what they bring to the company in heart and mind.
+Unless things go to crap, everyone here will make plenty of money to be secure, and we don’t abstain from things that bring us joy (see Savor Every Bite).
+But if you wear alligator leather shoes, this is probably a bad fit.
+    headline: ''
+- template: 2-column-text
+  block: two-column-1
+  col_1:
+    headline: Who are we?
+    content: ''
+  col_2:
+    content: If you’ve stuck around this long, we are indecently excited to get to know you more.
+Please, send us an email at tezzafoods@gmail.com.
+If we don’t have a job for you now, then we’ll make sure that we come running as soon as that changes.
+    headline: ''

 ---